 A key component in insuring information quality is integrity, or the protection of data from corruption through unauthorized access.
 BLS data integrity guidelines spell out procedures to protect the confidentiality of BLS records, the process of data collection, and various security measures.

 To inform users about information quality and methodology, BLS provides descriptions of the methods and procedures used to develop and produce its statistical products.
 These descriptions are prepared at various levels of complexity and comprehensiveness to address the wide range of user needs.
 Summary level technical notes are usually included with news releases.
 For most programs, a periodical of record contains more comprehensive technical material.
 In addition, Major Programs of the Bureau of Labor Statistics provides a summary description of data availability, coverage, sources of data, reference periods, major uses, and forms of publication.
 The BLS Handbook of Methods covers most major programs and is updated every few years.

 A major purpose for providing users with information on methodology is to assist them in determining whether the data adequately meet their needs both in terms of closeness of concept and range of statistical error.

 As part of its commitment to information quality, BLS encourages communication with its users.
 In addition to formal advisory councils from the business, labor, and academic communities, BLS fosters discussions with the public at large by making it easy to reach staff by a variety of formats, including phone, mail, and email.
 A customer service guide is published annually with the names, phone numbers, and email addresses of subject matter specialists who can answer technical questions about the information we issue.
 Every page on our website has a link to a subject matter contact, a technical contact, and a general feedback contact.
-Every print publication also contains contact information.
 For more information on how to contact BLS, see our contact page.